-Eating disorders are behavioral and mental health conditions related to a persistent
+Eating disorders are behavioral and mental health conditions related to a persistent disturbance in eating behaviors and distressing thoughts and emotions.
+This could impact one’s physical and mental health.

 Most eating disorders result in an increased focus on weight, body shape, and size.
 These thoughts and behaviors can significantly impact the body’s ability to get appropriate nutrition.